anachronous/veil-of-time/src/site/notes/Blogs/Obsidian/Plugins i recommend.md

 This one is similar to the Dataview plugin mentioned above but instead for tasks (well obviously).
 It lets you query tasks in a similar way from all over your vault and is really helpful if you're a messy person like me.
 The plugin also lets you set due times, repeating tasks and more.

-A query for this will look a bit like this:
+A query for that will look a bit like this:
 ```
 not done
 due today